The question of how long female betta fish are pregnant is a very common one that people have been asking since bettas were first bred in captivity.

 Betta eggs will usually hatch within 3-5 days of being fertilized by the male.

-As the betta fry hatch from their eggs, they may drop from the bubble nest and will be unable to swim properly.
+When you notice the betta eggs hatching, you may notice that the newly born betta fry may drop from the bubble nest and will be unable to swim properly.
 The male will usually put them back in the nest to feed and grow until they are ready to swim by themselves.

 If you are interested in breeding betta fish, I would highly recommend reading Baby Betta Fish (Care and Feeding Guide).